About the book

 The guide can be used by individuals for their own sustenance, or introduced into patient support groups, treatment and therapy centres, hospices, day centres and other healthcare services.

-The beautifully illustrated book and two audio CDs provide guided relaxation and meditation, short daily practices and positive thoughts which will literally ‘lift your spirits’.
-The pack was launched in July 2008 – see Newsletter Nov 2008.
-The second edition was printed in August 2009.
-See leaflet and order form.
+The beautifully illustrated book with 19 audio tracks provides guided relaxation and meditation, short daily practices and positive thoughts which will literally ‘lift your spirits’.

 “Help yourselves, your patients and families find some wonderful new coping skills.”
 Help the Hospices